CCI-MOC/hil/docs/testing.md

 # Overview

 Testing for HaaS is done using [pytest][1].
-All tests are placed in the "tests" subdirectory, which has 3 directories: unit, functional and integration.
+All tests are placed in the "tests" subdirectory, which is subdivided into:

-Unit tests focus on testing indvidual functions.
-For example, testing user_create() would entail a test that creates a user and perhaps trying to create a user twice.
-Unit tests might also include other function calls as well if they are necessary.
-Testing user_delete() might first require calling user_create().

-Functional tests verify higher levels of functionality and integration.
-This might include calling not only user_create() and user_delete(), but also changing the password, adding a user to a group, and so forth.
-The intention is to ensure particular user stories function as they are supposed to, and ensure that scenarios which shouldn't happen don't.

-Integration tests exercise the entire stack, from the highest level API to the lowest level driver.
-These tests will likely require physical switch hardware (or a mock switch driver) to run, and thus won't run by default.
+    * `unit` - for basic unit tests.
+These are safe to run without a full HaaS enviornment (i.e. you don't need libvirt etc).
+    * `deployment` - for tests that need to run against an actual setup.
+      Right now these aren't really generalized well enough to run outside of the development environment we have set up at the MOC.
+      Patches welcome!

+Developers should run at least the unit tests before making a commit.
-It is intended (and the default configuration) to run unit and functional tests before any commit.
-Developers should also introduce unit tests for any new functions/methods they write, or any new or fixed functionality.
+Ideally, the deployment tests should also be run, though we're less strict about this.
+Developers should also introduce tests for any new functions/methods they write, or any new or fixed functionality.
 Ideally, bug fixes should include a test (whether unit or functional) that reproduces the problem scenario so that we can ensure the bug doesn't return!